mnmnotmail/website/volunteered.md

 and I couldn't see the killer app which would make it fly.
 So I set it aside, and created a pocket-server hardware product, another dimension to personal-area computing.
-(That was an eventful misadventure, which I'll happily recount in person over drinks.)
+(That was an eventful misadventure, which I'll cheerfully recount in person over drinks.)

 In the Spring of 2017, I had a revelation&mdash;I don't recall what triggered it.
 _Holy cow, the killer app...
 It's email!_